 Rural Partnership Coordinator

-The Rural Partnership Coordinator coordinates and delivers HIV and HCV prevention education programs to Rural Yukon Aboriginal Communities.
-The Rural Partnership Coordinator also provides supports to individuals and families impacted by HIV/AIDS and/or Hepatitis C in rural communities; works with health and social service providers in rural communities to develop and build capacity to respond to HIV and HCV.
+The Rural Partnership Coordinator coordinates and delivers health prevention education and capacity building and engagement programs to Rural Yukon Indigenous Communities.
+The Rural Partnership Coordinator also provides supports to individuals and families impacted by sexually transmitted and blood borne infections in rural communities; works with health and social service providers in rural communities to develop and build capacity to respond to sexually transmitted and blood borne infections.

 Blood Ties is administered through a volunteer Board of Directors.
 This Board is an administrative Policy Board, operating as a resource and support to staff and volunteers for the provision of client service.
 The Board: offers strategic direction, supports staff to implement direction, has an administrative or policy focus, has the services of an Executive Director to coordinate service delivery policies, are provided with information on service delivery by the Executive Director, creates their own vision and mission statement, interprets community needs and interests, makes policy decisions and reflects these to the organization they are accountable to (i.e. funders).